VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 ### GET endpoints

-* **/user/{id}** expects the "vitalManToken" session cookie to be included in the request and returns some info about the user identified by "id".
-Response
+* **/user/{id}** expects the "vitalAccessToken" session cookie to be included in the request and returns some info about the user identified by "id".
-example:
+Response example:

     ```json
     {